 For the Action Plan, Dakota County CDA sought to engage citizens and include their viewpoints on the needs within the various communities.
 As well as, inform citizens of the ways CDBG, HOME and ESG funds are utilized.
 As detailed in the Citizen Participation Plan, Dakota County, as a recipient of these federal funds, must provide for and encourage public participation to develop the plan.
-The minimum requirements are that a public hearing is held and 30-day comment period is open to obtain citizen's views.
+The minimum requirements are that two public hearing are held at different stages of the program year, and 30-day comment period is open to obtain citizen's views.
+This is met by a public hearing being held prior to the beginning of the planning stages and a public hearing held after the comment period.
 The public comment period was kept open for over 30 days to ensure adequate time was given for citizens to comment on the Action Plan.